zulip/zulip/docs/production/security-model.md

   organization.

-  Being an organization administrator does not generally provide the ability to read other users' private messages or messages sent to private streams to which the administrator is not subscribed.
+  Being an organization administrator does not generally provide the ability to read other users' direct messages or messages sent to private streams to which the administrator is not subscribed.
 There are two
   exceptions:

-  - Organization owners may get access to private messages via some types of [data export](https://zulip.com/help/export-your-organization).
+  - Organization owners may get access to direct messages via some types of [data export](https://zulip.com/help/export-your-organization).

   - Administrators can change the ownership of a bot.
 If a bot is subscribed